iluwatar/java-design-patterns/table-module/README.md

 * Use when you need to manage data access logic for a database table in a centralized module.
 * Ideal for applications that interact heavily with database tables and require encapsulation of database queries.
-* Suitable for systems where the database schema may evolve over time, as the changes can be managed within the table module.
+* Particularly suitable for dynamic systems, the Table Module pattern ensures scalable database management as your Java application's schema evolves.

 ## Table Module Pattern Java Tutorials